A software interface that provides instant control of Eos parameters

 There are two kinds:

-- Those common to all modes, located on the Pages buttons (and only there).
+- Those common to both modes (Fader and FCB), located on the Page buttons.

-- Those specific to each mode --> located on the Alt buttons (and elsewhere !)
+- Those specific to each mode, located on the Alt buttons.

 Some of them are a special kind of manipulation that we will call "Hop-hop" and that consists in quickly turning an encoder about 1/8 turn counterclockwise and then immediately clockwise about 1/4 turn.